 4. Limit distractions.
 Focus your attention on your studies.
-Keep your phone and TV turned off during ‘lesson time’.
+Keep your phone and TV turned off during ‘lesson time’ and snoozing hours.

 5. Start small.
 Baby steps build momentum and make big projects seem less overwhelming.
 Break your work down into specific measurable tasks.
 You might spend a session learning how to conjugate verbs in the present tense or you might tackle that really difficult text sentence by sentence.

 6. Perform reviews.
 Work on your study skills.
 Ongoing reviews of your materials will help you to remember what you’ve studied and will show you how much you already learned.